xmartlabs/xl-blog/README.md

 | https://app.netlify.com/sites/blog-xl/deploys                      | Deploys

 ### React components in MDX
-First, to use a React Component while creating a new blog, we need to use the extension `mdx` while creating a blog.
+First, to use a React Component while creating a new blog we need to use the extension `mdx` while creating a blog.

 Second, we need to make it globally available in the app and for that we need to inject it the `MDXProvider` and you can find it in the `main-layout.jsx` file.